We sat down with Harry to discuss his career, wellbeing and why Birmingham is so special to him…

 What attracted you to Deloitte in the first place?

 A friend of mine from sixth form works in the Audit department.
 He recommended Deloitte to me when I was looking for post A-level options rather than going to university.
-When we were talking about his role, he sold me on the variety of work you’re given and the people you’ll work with.
+We talked about his role, the variety of work you’re given and the people you’ll work with.
 It seemed like the perfect environment to work in.

 What was the application process like for you?